100 Use of Campus Property and Facilities Scheduling

 9. The activity conflicts with existing contractual obligations of MTSU;

-10. The activity presents a clear and present danger for physical harm, coercion, intimidation, or other invasion of lawful rights of MTSU’s officials, faculty members, or students, the damage, destruction, or seizure and subversion of MTSU’s buildings, other property, or for other campus disorder of a violent or destructive nature.
+10. The activity presents a clear and present danger for physical harm, coercion, intimidation, or other invasion of lawful rights of MTSU’s officials, faculty members, or students; the damage, destruction, or seizure and subversion of MTSU’s buildings or other property; or for other campus disorder of a violent or destructive nature.
 In determining the existence of a clear and present danger, the responsible office shall consider all relevant factors;

 11. A determination that the requested use would be contrary to local, state, or federal law, regulation, or the policies or regulations of MTSU.

-F. Appeal of Denial of Application.
-If an applicant is dissatisfied with the decision of the responsible office to deny his/her/its request for use of space, the applicant may appeal that decision to the President of the University or designee.
+H. Appeal of Denial of Request.
+If a requester is dissatisfied with the decision of the responsible office to deny their request for use of space, the requester may appeal that decision to the president of the University or designee.

-2. The appealing applicant must explain why it is believed that the denial was inappropriate under the standards set forth in this policy.
-The President or designee shall determine whether the application for use of space should have been granted pursuant to the criteria set forth in this policy.
+2. The appealing requester must explain why they feel that the denial was inappropriate under the standards set forth in this policy.
+The President or designee shall determine whether the request for use of space should have been granted pursuant to the criteria set forth in this policy.

-3. The applicant will be informed in writing of the outcome of the appeal within twenty-four (24) business hours after receipt.
-If additional time is needed to resolve the appeal, the President or designee, shall inform the applicant of the need for the extension.
-The decision by the President or designee will be MTSU’s final decision on the application.
+3. The requester will be informed in writing of the outcome of the appeal within twenty-four (24) hours after receipt.
+If additional time is needed to resolve the appeal, the president or designee shall inform the requester of the need for the extension.
+The decision by the president or designee will be MTSU’s final decision on the request.

 VI.
 General Conditions for Use of Property or Facilities

-The following conditions, which seek to preserve MTSU’s mission and take into account the nature of its property and/or facilities, shall govern activities conducted pursuant to approved applications for access to or use of campus property and/or facilities.
-These conditions shall be enforced uniformly to all uses of campus facilities and/or properties in a content and viewpoint neutral manner.
-MTSU shall have the right to terminate the use of campus facilities and/or property by any group, organization, or individual which violates any provision of this policy, other MTSU policy, local, state, or federal law or regulation.
+The following conditions, which seek to preserve MTSU’s mission and consider the nature of its facilities and/or property, shall govern activities conducted pursuant to approved requests for access to or use of campus property and/or facilities.
+These conditions shall be enforced uniformly to all uses of campus property and/or facilities in a content and viewpoint neutral manner.
+MTSU shall have the right to terminate the use of campus property and/or facilities for any activity that violates any provision of this policy, other MTSU policy, local, state, or federal law or regulation.

-A. At the conclusion of any use of property and/or facilities (including personal property), the property and/or facilities must be returned or relinquished to the University in the same condition as when they were provided.
+A. At the conclusion of any use of property and/or facilities, the property and/or facilities must be returned or relinquished to the University in the same condition as when they were provided.
 Any user of University property and/or facilities that fails to do so will be responsible for all expenses incurred by the University to remedy the condition of the University property and/or facilities.